Decidability of the theory of modules over Pr\"ufer domains with infinite residue fields: Effectively given Pr ufer domains

 As a consequence of (1)--(3) other familiar procedures can be carried out effectively in a Pr\"ufer domain $R$, such as determining units, calculating additive inverses and (for invertible elements) multiplicative inverses.
 The same applies to $\gcd$ and $\lcm$, when $R$ is B\'ezout.
 Over an effectively given Pr\"ufer domain, and with respect to Fact \ref{tuganbaev}, given $a$ and $b$, the corresponding $\alpha$, $r$ and $s$ can again be found by a similar searching procedure.
 In the worst case, this can be done by a brute force strategy, enumerating all the triples of elements of $R$ and looking among them for a right one, satisfying the equalities in Fact \ref{tuganbaev}.

-Coming back to Fact \ref{2-1} and to the pp-formula $\phi$ in it, the equivalent finite sum of conditions $a\mid x\wg xb=0$, $a, b\in R$ and the equivalent finite conjunction of conditions $c\mid x+ xd=0$, $c, d\in R$ can also be effectively found, and the same is true, in the larger Pr\"ufer setting, of the formulas in Fact \ref{normal}.
-Once again, this can be done by a brute force procedure, enumerating all the formulas of the given forms implied by $\phi$ in $T_R$, and implying $\phi$ in $T_R$, and looking for the equivalent ones - their existence being guaranteed by the related facts.
+Coming back to Fact \ref{2-1} and to the pp-formula $\phi$ in it, the equivalent finite sum of conditions $a\midd x\wg xb=0$, $a, b\in R$, and the equivalent finite conjunction of conditions $c\midd x+ xd=0$, $c, d\in R$, can also be effectively found, and the same is true, in the larger Pr\"ufer setting, of the formulae in Fact \ref{normal}.
+Once again, this can be done by a brute force procedure, enumerating all the formulae of the given forms implied by $\phi$ in $T_R$, and implying $\phi$ in $T_R$, and looking for the equivalent ones - their existence being guaranteed by the related facts.
 We will often tacitly use similar arguments in the remainder of this paper.

-Recall that, if $\phi(x)$ and $\psi(x)$ are pp-formulae of $L_R$ in one free variable, then $\phi$ and $\psi$ determine pp-subgroups $\phi(M)$ and $\psi(M)$ in every $R$-module $M$.
-The corresponding {\sl elementary invariant} $\Inv (M, \phi, \psi)$ is the size of the quotient group $\phi(M) / (\phi(M) \cap \psi(M))$, if finite, and $\infty$ otherwise.
+Recall that a pp-formula $\phi(x)$ in one free variable defines, in every $R$-module $M$, a subgroup $\phi(M)$ called a pp-subgroup of $M$.
+If $\phi$ and $\psi$ are two such formulae then the corresponding {\sl elementary invariant} $\Inv (M, \phi, \psi)$ is the size of the quotient group $\phi(M) / (\phi(M) \cap \psi(M))$, if finite, and $\infty$ otherwise.
 These elementary invariants depend only on the elementary equivalence class of $M$, and indeed by the Baur-Monk theorem characterize it -- whence their name.
-If the residue fields of $R$ are infinite, then it is easily seen that each \emph{elementary invariant} is 1 or $\infty$.
+If the residue fields of $R$ are infinite, then it is easily seen that each elementary invariant is 1 or $\infty$.

 It follows from general theory, basically from the Baur-Monk theorem again (see \cite[Sect.
 17]{Preb1} or \cite[Sect.
 5]{PPT}), that to prove decidability it suffices to check the inclusions of the above described basic open sets